-- × Trailing 12 Month (TTM) Return on Assets (ROA)
+► Trailing 12-Month (TTM) Return on Assets (ROA)

-- × TTM Earnings Yield (EP)
+- ► TTM Earnings Yield (EP)

-- x TTM Sales Yield (SP)
+- ► TTM Sales Yield (SP)

-- × Most Recent (MR) Book Value Yield (BP)
+- ► Most Recent (MR) Book Value Yield (BP)

-- × TTM Equity Volatility (VOLATILITY)
+- ► TTM Equity Volatility (VOLATILITY)

-- × TTM Maximum Drawdown (DRAWDOWN)
+- ► TTM Maximum Drawdown (DRAWDOWN)

-- × TTM Total Revenue (REV)
+- ► TTM Total Revenue (REV)

-- × MR Market Capitalization (MV)
+- ► MR Market Capitalization (MV)

-- × MR Enterprise Value (EV)
+- ► MR Enterprise Value (EV)

-- × TTM Average Daily Volume (VOLUME)
+- ► TTM Average Daily Volume (VOLUME)

-- × MR EV/MV (EVMV) - × Sector (SECTORID)
+- ► MR EV/MV (EVMV)

+- ► Sector (SECTORID)

-Our random forest model uses 500 individual regression trees to generate its predictions for the quantitative fair value estimates for stocks.
+Our random forest model uses 500 individual regression trees to generate its predictions for the Quantitative Fair Value Estimates for stocks.
 See Appendix A for a description of a random forest model.
-Of course, this quantitative model is meaningless to an investor that does not understand the methodology used by a Morningstar equity analyst to value stocks in the first place.
+Of course, this quantitative model is meaningless to an investor who does not understand the methodology used by a Morningstar equity analyst to value stocks in the first place.
 The methodology for our discounted cash flow approach to equity valuation can be found in Appendix B.

-In production mode, we re-fit the random forest model each night using all of the most recent input data we can gather from Morningstar's Equity XML Output Interface (XOI) database.
-We refit each night because we believe the input variables have a dynamic impact on the valuations, which can change on a daily (if not more frequent) basis.
+In production mode, we refit the random forest model each night using all of the most recent input data we can gather from Morningstar's Equity XML Output Interface (XOI) database.
+We refit each night because we believe the input variables have a dynamic impact on the valuations, which can change on a daily (if not more-frequent) basis.
 Therefore, a static model would not be appropriate.
 At the time of this update, we generate predictions for roughly 75,000 equities globally.
-Breakdowns of our coverage by country of domicile and exchange are available in Appendices D and E, respectively.
+Breakdowns of our coverage by country of domicile and exchange are available in Appendixes D and E, respectively.

 Naturally, all of the theoretical rigor in the world will not validate our quantitative model if it does not work in practice.
-Equity valuations are meant to predict future excess returns, and so we would hope that the stocks which appear undervalued in our quantitative system would generate positive excess returns and the stocks we designate as overvalued would generate negative excess returns.
-We have tested our quantitative valuations historically to examine how they would have performed.
-Exhibit 2 shows that the results of this test confirm the value of our quantitative valuations; Ω 5 is the most undervalued quintile and Ω 1 is the most overvalued quintile.
+Equity valuations are meant to predict future excess returns, and so we would hope that the stocks that appear undervalued in our quantitative system would generate positive excess returns, and the stocks we designate as overvalued would generate negative excess returns.
+We have tested our Quantitative Valuations historically to examine how they would have performed.
+Exhibit 2 shows that the results of this test confirm the value of our Quantitative Valuations: Q5 is the most undervalued quintile, and Q1 is the most overvalued quintile.

-Exhibit 2 Out-of-Sample Quantitative Valuation Quintile Event Study
+$\textbf{Exhibit 2} \ \ \textbf{Out-of-Sample Quantitative Valuation Quintile Event Study}$

-Quantitative Valuation Uncertainty Ratings for Stocks
+Quantitative Valuation Uncertainty Score for Stocks

 No valuation is a point estimate.
 There is always uncertainty embedded in any estimate of value.
 This uncertainty arises from two sources: model uncertainty and input uncertainty.
-Our quantitative valuation uncertainty rating is meant to be a proxy for the standard error in our valuation estimate or, if you will, the range of possible valuation outcomes for a particular company.
+Our Quantitative Valuation Uncertainty Score is meant to be a proxy for the standard error in our valuation estimate or, if you will, the range of possible valuation outcomes for a particular company.

-Unlike our quantitative valuations and quantitative moat ratings, we do not need to fit a separate model for valuation uncertainty.
-Our quantitative valuation model supplies all the data needed to calculate our quantitative uncertainty ratings.
+Unlike our Quantitative Valuations and Quantitative Economic Moat Ratings, we do not need to fit a separate model for valuation uncertainty.
+Our Quantitative Valuation model supplies all the data needed to calculate our Quantitative Uncertainty Scores.

-As described in the Quantitative Valuation for Stocks section of this document, we use a random forest model to assign intrinsic valuations, in the form of Quantitative Fair Value-to-Price ratios to stocks.
+As described in the Quantitative Valuation for Stocks section of this document, we use a random forest model to assign intrinsic valuations, in the form of Quantitative Fair Value Estimate/Price ratios to stocks.
 However, our random forest model generates 500 intermediate tree predictions before averaging them to arrive at the final prediction.
-The dispersion (or more specifically, the interquartile range) of these 500 tree predictions is our raw Valuation Uncertainty Score.
-The higher the score, the higher the disagreement among the 500 tree models, and the more uncertainty is embedded in our quantitative valuation estimate.
+The dispersion (or, more specifically, the interquartile range) of these 500 tree predictions is our raw Quantitative Valuation Uncertainty Score.
+The higher the score, the higher the disagreement among the 500 tree models, and the more uncertainty is embedded in our Quantitative Valuation estimate.
 This is analogous to how an analyst-driven uncertainty estimate is derived.
-The 10 companies with the lowest quantitative uncertainty and the 10 companies with the highest quantitative uncertainty as of the most recent update of this document are listed in Exhibit 3.
+The 10 companies with the lowest Quantitative Uncertainty and the 10 companies with the highest Quantitative Uncertainty as of the most recent update of this document are listed in Exhibit 3.